elephantscale/hadoop-admin-labs/install-managers/cloudera-install.md

 ### Step 5: Configure student profile in CM
 - Administration --> New User
-- user name : student,   password : what ever
+- user name: student,   password : what ever
-- role : readonly
+- role: readonly
 - this is the credential we give out to students

 #### STEP 6) Create a home directory in HDFS